nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --backend-http2-connections-per-worker=<N>

-    Set  maximum number  of HTTP/2  connections per  worker.
+    Set   maximum   number   of  backend   HTTP/2   physical connections  per  worker.
+If  pattern is  used  in  :option:`-b` option, this limit is applied  to each pattern group (in other  words, each  pattern group  can have  maximum <N>
-    The  default  value is  0,  which  means the  number  of backend addresses specified by :option:`-b` option.
+    HTTP/2  connections).
+The  default  value  is 0,  which means  that  the value  is  adjusted  to the  number  of backend addresses.
+If pattern  is used, this adjustment is done for each pattern group.

 .. option:: --backend-http1-connections-per-host=<N>